 11 Social Media Habits That Could Mean Your Partner's Cheating

-If your partner is actively having an affair — or even thinking about starting to stray — you might notice that they've picked up a few social media habits that can indicate they're cheating.
-While you can't blame the likes of Instagram or Facebook, there is a link between social media and infidelity, and experts say that "social media has made cheating more accessible," Theresa Herring, LMFT, a Chicago-area couples therapist, tells Bustle.
+If your partner is actively having an affair — or even thinking about starting to stray — you might be able to tell by the changes in their online habits.
+While you can't put the blame on the likes of Instagram or Facebook, there is a link between social media and infidelity.
+And that's because, in many ways, "social media has made cheating more accessible," Theresa Herring, LMFT, a Chicago-area couples therapist, tells Bustle.
 "What starts off as a harmless communication can spiral into a full-on emotional and/or physical affair."

-And that often has a lot to do with the easy access to other people, and the attention they can provide.
+It has a lot to do with the easy access to other people, and the attention they can provide.
 "People use social media to cheat when they are unhappy with their lives and/or their relationships," Herring says.
-"It usually [starts when] a ... person is giving them the validation that they've been seeking.
+"It usually [starts when] a [...] person is giving them the validation that they've been seeking.
 They rediscover a lost part of themselves, feel like someone appreciates them for who they are, and it's off to the races."

 1. They're Always Interacting With People You Barely Know

 "Why is your significant other engaging a random person you've never heard of that they don't know from work or their friend group?"
-This can be cause for concern, David Bennett, a certified counselor and relationship expert at thepopularman.com, tells Bustle.
-If they've never mentioned the person to you, and it seems like they know each other well, there may be a reason why they've kept this person from you.
+This can be cause for concern, David Bennett, a certified counselor and relationship expert at The Popular Man, tells Bustle.
+If they've never mentioned the person before, and yet it seems like they know each other well, there may be a reason why they're being a bit secretive.

-In situations like this, it's always a good idea to have a heart-to-heart and let your partner know that you're feeling a bit worried.
-If they aren't thinking of cheating, they'll have a reasonable explanation.
-And, they may even introduce you to their new friends.
+In situations like this one, it's always a good idea to have a heart-to-heart and let your partner know how you're feeling, whether that's concerned, confused, etc. If they aren't thinking of cheating, they'll have a reasonable explanation.
+And they may even realize it's time to introduce you to their new friends.

 2. They Ignore Your Tags And Comments